Custom Search

 Grooming

-The Boxer's smooth, short-haired coat is easy to groom.
+The Boxer's smooth, shorthaired coat is easy to groom.
 Brush with a firm bristle brush, and bathe only when necessary, for it removes the natural oils from the skin.
-Boxers are very clean and groom themselves like cats.
+Some Boxers try and keep themselves clean, grooming themselves like a cat, although some cannot resist rolling in another animal’s poop, which calls for a bath.
 This breed is an average shedder.

 Origin

+The Boxer was developed in Germany in the 19th century.
 The Boxer's ancestors were two German mastiff type dogs, the Bullenbeiszer and the Barenbeiszer.
 They were later crossed with the powerful ancestors of the Mastiff and Bulldog.
-Early on, these dogs were prized for hunting, bull baiting, and for pulling carts.
-A bit farther down the family tree, Boxer ancestors became cattle dogs, and were used to round up livestock.
-They were also popular circus and theater dogs because they learned tricks so easily.
-Breeding was rather indiscriminate until the first Boxer studbook was started in 1904, stabilizing the breed standard.
-In spite of its German origins, "Boxer" is an English name that suitably describes the dog's punchy fighting style.
-Though early Boxers may have been quite ferocious, the breed today is a very gentle, loving family companion.
-Some of the Boxer's talents are watchdogging, guarding, police work, military work, search & rescue, competitive obedience, schutzhund and performing tricks.
+Early Boxers were used for dog fighting, bull baiting, cart pulling, as cattle dogs, to round up livestock and to catch and pin wild boar and bison until hunters could arrive.
+They later became popular theater and circus dogs.
+The first Boxer studbook was started in 1904.
+Up until then the dogs varied widely in looks and size.
+The Boxer is known for the way it uses its front legs to bat at its opponent, appearing to be boxing, most likely giving the dog its name.
+Some of the Boxer's talents are watchdog, guarding, police work, military work, search and rescue, competitive obedience, Schutzhund and performing tricks.
 Breeders are breeding two types of Boxers, the German Boxer and the American Boxer.
-The German Boxers have bigger heads and are generally more muscular than American Boxers.
+German Boxers have bigger heads and are generally more muscular than American Boxers.

 Group